-The 26.5 percent STEM-related gender pay gap can be decomposed as follows.
-Increasing the share of female graduates holding a STEM degree to that of males without changing females' marginal distribution of STEM majors is associated with a 14.0 percent reduction in the gender pay gap.
-In line with the evidence from Table A1, further reassigning female graduates from non-selective STEM majors to (male-dominated) selective STEM majors in order to match the relative shares of selective and non-selective STEM majors among male graduates would reduce the gender gap by an additional 6.5 percent from the baseline.
-Finally, reassigning female graduates from non-selective female-dominated STEM majors to non-selective male-dominated STEM majors would trigger an extra 4.3 percent reduction in the gender pay gap, while further reassigning female students between majors within male- and female-dominated programs would result in an extra 1.8 percent reduction from the baseline.
+The 27.7% STEM-related gender pay gap can be decomposed as follows.
+Increasing the share of female graduates holding a STEM degree to that of males without changing females' marginal distribution of STEM majors is associated with a 14.0% reduction in the gender pay gap.
+In line with the evidence from Table A1, further reassigning female graduates from non-selective STEM majors to (male-dominated) selective STEM majors in order to match the relative shares of selective and non-selective STEM majors among male graduates would reduce the gender gap by an additional 6.5% from the baseline.
+Finally, reassigning female graduates from non-selective female-dominated STEM majors to non-selective male-dominated STEM majors would trigger an extra 4.3% reduction in the gender pay gap, while further reassigning female students between majors within male- and female-dominated programs would result in an extra 2.9% reduction from the baseline.

-Altogether, these findings suggest that the underrepresentation of female students in STEM majors accounts for approximately 25 percent of the entry-level gender pay gap among college graduates in France.
-Almost half of this STEM-related gender pay gap can be attributed to the fact that within STEM majors, female graduates are relatively less likely than males to be enrolled in those with the largest wage premium, i.e., the selective and male-dominated STEM majors.
+Altogether, these findings suggest that the under-representation of female students in STEM majors accounts for approximately 28% of the entry-level gender pay gap among college graduates in France.
+Almost half of this STEM-related gender pay gap can be attributed to the fact that within STEM majors, female graduates are relatively less likely than males to be enrolled in those with the largest wage premium, i.e. the selective and male-dominated STEM majors.